 There are several reasons to use a VPN app on your Fire TV device.
 First, it gives you more privacy – so your ISP, or someone trying to listen-in on your WiFi, can’t see the things you’re doing – and watching – on your device.

-But also, a VPN can help you get over Geo-blocks with some of the streaming apps – so it can let you watch American Netflix in the UK, watch BBC iPlayer from abroad, etc’.
+But also, a VPN can help you get over Geo-blocks with some of the streaming apps – so it can let you watch American Netflix in the UK (though that doesn’t always work on the Fire TV), watch BBC iPlayer from abroad, etc’.
 I usually recommend NordVPN, as it’s the one I use mostly, but you can also check out ExpressVPN.

 I know, I know – the idea of ordering food delivery on your TV is a bit crazy.
 You can’t even get up for that?
 Then again… why not?
 The photos and dishes look nicer on your big telly than on your smartphone, you can easily re-order food you liked before, and it’s all pretty convenient.